monome/docs/norns/reference/lib/fileselect.md

 function key(n,z)
   if n == 3 and z == 1 then
-    fileselect.enter(_path.audio,callback, "audio") -- runs fileselect.enter; `_path.audio` in this example is the folder that will open when fileselect is run end end
+    fileselect.enter(_path.audio, callback, "audio") -- runs fileselect.enter; `_path.audio` in this example is the folder that will open when fileselect is run end end
 ```